Dr Madhu Ahuja

 - has a responsible adult to take them home

-- has agreed to have a carer at home for next 24 hours
+- has a named carer to take responsibility for next 24 hours

 - written and verbal instructions given about postoperative care